api3dao/old-api3-docs/docs/airnode/v0.10/grp-providers/tutorial/quick-deploy-gcp/README.md

 ## Summary

 You have deployed an Airnode on GCP.
-The Airnode, upon deployment, started contacting the AirnodeRrpV0 contract on the Rinkeby testnet to gather any requests made by requesters to this Airnode.
+The Airnode, upon deployment, started contacting the AirnodeRrpV0 contract on the Sepolia testnet to gather any requests made by requesters to this Airnode.
 This tutorial did not address making a request as its purpose was simply to quickly deploy a functional Airnode.